 Stand beside her in whatever way she needs.
 Inform her immediately that she doesn’t need to have an abortion to please you.
 Encourage her to make an appointment and get all the information she needs to make a decision that has been thought about carefully.

 The medical staff at the Pregnancy Care Center can help answer any questions you may have about pregnancy, abortion and related health issues.
 We are here for you.
+Free pregnancy and early parenting support and education classes are also offered through our Pathways program and we provide connections to expert local physicians and other community resources.
+Click HERE for more information or to enroll in an upcoming class.

 Some ways to show her you care